nemonik/hands-on-DevOps/readme.md

 Or untested source code to the CMS mainline or otherwise risk breaking a build.

 ### 6.12.6.
-Developers are expected to pre-flight new code
+Stakeholders are expected to pre-flight new code

 Prior to committing source code in their own workspace.